OpShin/hebi/README.md

 - Flexible.
 Imperative, functional, the way you want it.
 - Efficient & Secure.
 Static type inference ensures strict typing and optimized code

+Note this is the sister project of [eopsin](https://github.com/ImperatorLang/eopsin).
+It uses an even more restricted subset of python (for example no if & while).
+The benefit is that the resulting code is greatly reduced in size and cpu/memory consumption.

+Eopsin is more comfortable to use than hebi.
+If you want to start building, write your contract in eopsin first.
+Then, after everything works to your pleasing, try to port to hebi and enjoy the performance gains.

 ### Getting Started